 Working with Files

 PassLok is not limited to simple text messages.
 It can also encrypt and decrypt any kind of file that your computer can handle.
 It does so by converting files to text, which can then be encrypted and saved, or simply copied and sent by the same means as text.
-Try this: click the button almost on the lower left corner of the screen.
-Chrome labels it Select a File, but in Firefox it says Browse.
-In other systems, the button may have a different label.
-It doesn't matter: it will still work the same.
-Mobile devices are still very restrictive concerning file access, and so this function is not available and the button is not there.
-When you click the button, a dialog helps you to find a file to load.
+Try this: click the Rich button if you are not seeing the toolbar above the Main box, and then the rightmost icon on it, which looks like a dogeared piece of paper.
+This will open a dialog so you can load a local file into the Main box.
+Text files open up as text that you can see, binary files load as links.

 The process to retrieve an encrypted file is very similar.
-First you load it by clicking the Select a File (or whatever) button or pasting it from clipboard, then you decrypt it (if you have the Key, that is), and finally click the Save button that appears next to it, or right-click it to do something else.
-Clicking Save will save to the Downloads folder with its original format and file name (Chrome), or with a generic name (Firefox), or will appear on a separate tab, from where it can be saved by right-clicking (Safari).
+First you load it as described above or pasting it from clipboard, then you decrypt it (if you have the Key, that is), and finally right-click it if you want to save it or display it.

 Here's an exercise: copy the encrypted item below this paragraph into PassLok's Main box and decrypt it using the shared Key "I love fried Twinkies" without the quotes (enter the shared Key by clicking the Edit button and writing it into the lower box).
 Then save it and open it using any text editor.
 It contains further instructions on what to do next: